 There were some very specific elements of this book that made me really, really want to like it.
-As someone who was always the golden girl in school, high school valedictorian (or would have been if we actually did valedictorian), went to a top-15 university, etc, etc, I ran into a lot of the same problems Shane did in college.
+As someone who was always the golden girl in school, high school valedictorian, went to an elite university, etc, etc, I ran into a lot of the same problems Shane did in college.
 She was pressured to go pre-med and not pursue creative writing; I was initially a Neuroscience major and had to fight my parents to even let me DOUBLE-major in English.
 I had the same shouting matches with my parents that Shane did, about what I love and what I’m good at.
 I got the whole “yeah you’re a great writer, but you’re also good at math and science, so get a college degree that will make you money” spiel, many times over.
 When I did English-y stuff, I got the “you’re fucking up your life” rant, too.
-And, like Shane pre-Pilot, having (still) never had a boyfriend, I also had to deal with suspicion from my parents that I might be gay (which I’m not, or not exactly anyway–exclusionists are kind of crappy about whether we aces actually count as part of the LGBTQ+ community–but I liked the inclusion of that piece of parental commentary; I don’t hear about it happening to others much!).
 As I’m sitting now at a weird crossroads in my life, determining what comes next, applying to law schools while doing a lot of blogging and interning at a law firm and living back at home to save some money while I get physical therapy for my EDS and prepare for a minimally-invasive heart surgery (story for another day), I really like the idea of going back and getting to redo part of my life with the knowledge I have now.

 Unfortunately, the telling of this promising tale just kind of falls apart.
 I have a whole bunch of issues, so I’m going to bullet-point them and try not to sound too rant-y: